20n/act/wikiServices/README.md

 ```
 $ sudo -u www-data php /var/www/mediawiki/maintenance/importImages.php --overwrite --extensions png <directory of images>
 ```
+E.g., if you are using the preview data from the NAS `<directory of images>` =  `demo_wiki_2016-12-21/renderings/`.
 Replace `png` with a different image type/extension if you need to upload other kinds of images.

 #### Loading Page Text ####